 Wearing: ASOS Madonna dress, Saltwater sandals and quoits.

 Old or young, quoits is good clean (and quickly competitive fun) for everyone.
-It took me a little while to get my throwing technique right, unlike Mr Ruby Slipper who was quickly throwing four in a row successfully.
+It took me a little while to get my throwing technique right, unlike Mr Ruby Assembly who was quickly throwing four in a row successfully.